Pontiac, Michigan: History

 In 1965, Davidson overheard news that the Detroit Lions were seeking a new football stadium in Southeast Michigan.
-Professor Davidson and city leaders made a push to develop a new multi-purpose stadium, which was built and became known as the Silverdome.
+Davidson and city leaders made a push to develop a new multi-purpose stadium, which was built and became known as the Silverdome.
 Construction began on the 80,000-seat stadium in 1972 and it opened in 1975 as the Pontiac Metropolitan Stadium.

 This was a part of Davidson's vision for Pontiac.
 Besides becoming the new home stadium of the NFL's Detroit Lions, NBA's Detroit Pistons and USFL's Michigan Panthers, the arena hosted such events as the 1979 NBA All-Star Game, the 1982 Super Bowl XVI game between the San Francisco 49ers and Cincinnati Bengals, and four matches of soccer's 1994 World Cup.

 In 1968 there was an outbreak of a flu-like disease called Pontiac fever.
 After the discovery of the bacterium Legionella pneumophila in 1976 in Philadelphia, blood specimens from 1968 were re-examined and the same bacterium was found.

 On August 30, 1971, ten school buses were destroyed in a bombing during white resistance to a federal court order to desegregate the city's public schools.

 Construction began in the 1970s on an urban renewal project known as the "Pontiac Plan".
 The initial phase of this plan included the Phoenix Center, three office buildings, a transportation center, and a high-rise residential complex.
 The remainder of the plan was never completed.
 The city has struggled with declining population since 1980, due to industrial restructuring and the loss of jobs, especially in the automotive industry.